calebclayreagor/calebclayreagor.github.io/index.md

 ## About me

 I'm a graduate student in the lab of [A. James Hudspeth](https://www.rockefeller.edu/our-scientists/heads-of-laboratories/1186-a-james-hudspeth/) at the Rockefeller University.
-I study the development, regeneration and evolution of highly-specialized sensory cells called hair cells using single cell genomics and dynamical systems theory.
+I study the development, regeneration and evolution of highly-specialized sensory cells in the lateral line and inner ear using single cell genomics and dynamical systems theory.

 > "Evolution is the control of development by ecology" -Leigh Van Valen